 BY Katy Bowman

-What if we can make ourselves, our communities, and our planet healthier – all at the same time – by moving our bodies more?
+Movement Matters explores how we make ourselves, our communities, and our planet healthier all at the same time by moving our bodies more as well as:

 - the missing “movement nutrients” in our food

 - how to include more nature in education

 - why ecosystem models need to include human movement